1,4-Butanediol

 -

-Butyl acetate: Solvent in paints and inks
+Butyl acetate: solvent in inks and coatings.

 -